mmuratarat/mmuratarat.github.io/_posts/2020-04-01-bash_shell_tutorial.md

 baz
 ```

-Note that we don’t see any output in the screen after running `cat foo.txt > output.txt 2>&1` because we use `2>&1`.
+Note that we don't see any output in the screen after running `cat foo.txt > output.txt 2>&1` because we use `2>&1`.
 However, let's do the same for a file `nop.txt` that does not exist in the directory:

 ```shell
 (base) Arat-MacBook-Pro:newfolder mustafamuratarat$ cat nop.txt > output.txt 2>&1